-Vertical Axis Wind Turbine (VAWT), Numerical Study (Validation)
+Vertical Axis Wind Turbine (VAWT), Paper Numerical Validation by ANSYS Fluent Tutorial

 The simulation is based on a reference paper, “Wind tunnel and numerical study of a small vertical axis wind turbine.”
 Its results are compared and validated with the results in the article.

 The present model is designed in two dimensions using Design Modeler software.
 The generated model consists of a rectangular domain in which the rotating domain is placed.

 The meshing of the model has been done using ANSYS Meshing software.
 The mesh type used for this geometry is structured, and the element number is 1650940.